gregsdennis/coding-for-smarties/published/2015/03/22/Nulls and Extension Methods.md

 var isNull = obj.IsNull();
 ```

-Now, this isn’t a really good example of the power of what he’s trying to accomplish.
-It’s just as easy to write
+Now, this isn't a really good example of the power of what he's trying to accomplish.
+It's just as easy to write

 ```c#
 var isNull = obj == null;
 ```

-In fact, it’s one fewer keystroke.
+In fact, it's one fewer keystroke.
 The power is in other example he gives.
-He wants to traverse an XML document for a particular element, but return null if the path to that element doesn’t exist.
+He wants to traverse an XML document for a particular element, but return null if the path to that element doesn't exist.

 ```c#
 var doc = XDocument.Load("test.xml");